 Inform them about your wheelchair requirements and they will arrange it for you.
 In major airports around the world, there are wheelchair and handling staff available in the passenger drop area to assist passengers with special needs.

 If you’ve booked your flight through a travel agent or tour operator, they should report their disabilities directly to the airline.

-For some reason if you haven’t let the airline know about your condition then reach out to the staff at the check in counter or any other individual on ground duty.
-You can get the wheelchair assistance at the airport just by asking for it at the counter.
+For some reason, if you haven’t let the airline know about your condition then reach out to the staff at the check-in counter or any other individual on ground duty.
+You can get wheelchair assistance at the airport just by asking for it at the counter.

-However, I highly insist that you make your condition known to the airline before hand.
-This is to avoid any last minute hassle.
-Also, your ‘special needs wheelchair’ must to be available before your flight.
+However, I highly insist that you make your condition known to the airline beforehand.
+This is to avoid any last-minute hassle.
+Also, your ‘special needs wheelchair’ must be available before your flight.

 |Understand the batteries of your wheelchair

-If your wheelchair is battery operated, you have got to know the kind of batteries being used.
-You will be asked specific information about the battery size, battery type, model etc by the airport authorities before check in.
+If your wheelchair is battery-operated, you have to know the kind of batteries being used.
+You will be asked for specific information about the battery size, battery type, model etc. by the airport authorities before check-in.

 |Ask for real proof from accommodation owners

-You should know what kind of bed you will be sleeping in, what kind of washroom you will be using, what will be the height of the bed – so on and so forth.
+You should know what kind of bed you will be sleeping in, what kind of washroom you will be using, what the height of the bed – so on and so forth.